Grounds and Facilities poster

 News

-• Update: for candidates applying to Christ's in October 2024 who are taking or have taken A-levels, note that A level Further Mathematics is now a required subject (it was previously a strongly recommended subject).
+• For candidates applying to Christ's who are taking or have taken A-levels, note that A level Further Mathematics is a required subject.

-• Update: from 2024 onwards, all applicants for Engineering at Cambridge will take the ESAT (the ENGAA is no longer used).
+• All applicants for Engineering at Cambridge must take the ESAT (the ENGAA is no longer used).
 Please see the ESAT section below for further details and ensure that you are registered by the deadline.

 Subject requirements